Looking for an acronym? Please see the acronyms listing.

 Assessment that occurs at the conclusion or end point of a course or program to determine whether candidate leaning outcomes have been achieved.
 See formative assessment (adapted from the Western Association of Schools and Colleges glossary).

-The document prepared by site visitors during and/or following the site visit as a final evaluation and verification of the evidence presented in the self-study report by the educator preparation provider (EPP).
+The document prepared by site reviewers during and/or following the site review as a final evaluation and verification of the evidence presented in the self-study report by the educator preparation provider (EPP).